deanluka/myrepo/README.md

 - Win send Option/Alt because this is Option position on Mac
 - Alt sends Command/Win because this is normal position for Command key on Mac

-So after mapping on both internal and external keyboard order of keys is:
+So after mapping on both internal and external keyboard order of keys is Ctrl-Alt-Win:
 - Ctrl
 - Option/Alt
 - Command/Win